DiiNguyennn/Real-time-Job-Analytics-using-Kafka-ELT-Pipelines/README.md

   3. Which job field has the most postings?
   4. How do job postings vary over time (daily, weekly, monthly)?

+1. How many companies are recruiting programmers?
+2. What are the top 20 recruiting companies?
+3. Which job field has the most postings?
+4. How do job postings vary over time (daily, monthly)?
 <img src="img/Tools.png" alt="ELT Tools">

 ### 5. Automation with Apache Airflow